 Come and explore the precious turf of Catterick Racecourse.
 The management kindly let us use the racecourse tracks to explore this interesting venue.
 Refreshments afterwards at the village cafe.

 T5: Newbiggin Walk (new)

 Meet at Castle Hill Bookshop at 2.30pm.
-Free, but donations to St. Mary’s Parish Church most welcome.
+Free, but please book a place.
+Donations to St. Mary’s Parish Church most welcome.

 Author and historian Jane Hatcher selects just one of Richmond’s historic streets to tell its story, looking at its houses, and revealing some tales of its inhabitants.

 E8: Tony Rossiter discussing 'How To Write Like a Best-Selling Author'